FME Flow

 Configuring of Python FME jobs

-The Logstash pipelines from previous versions have been replaced by a Python API, which enables high-performance, reliable and easily configurable use.
-The FME flow jobs, the FME job logs and the FME queues can be queried in this way.
+The Python API can be used to query FME flow jobs, job logs and the FME queues.
 A Python 3 environment and the installation of pipelines-1.0.0-py3-none-any.whl are required for use.
 See README.md in the resources/analytics/python/pipelines folder.

 The following steps should then be carried out: